aalmaamari/guess-the-number/README.md

 ## Description
 An implementation of the famous game Guess The Number.
 It made to show gradual increase in programming skills for educational and knowledge demonstration purpose.
 The secret number and guessing are made by the machine.
+Database is created to collect all guesses trials

 ## Technologies-Used
 - Python
 - matplotlib
+- SQLite

 ## Installation